bringauto/fleet-protocol/README.md

 ### Using library in CMake projects

-Once the library is installed it can be used in other projects by adding the following lines to the `CMakeLists.txt`
+Once the library is installed, it can be used in other projects by adding the following lines to the `CMakeLists.txt`
 file:

 ```cmake